-If you specify the MonitorProgram attribute, the agent executes the user defined MonitorProgram in the user-specified context.
-If you specify the PidFiles attribute, the routine verifies that the process ID that is found in each listed file is running.
-If you specify the MonitorProcesses attribute, the routine verifies that each listed process is running in the context of the user you specify.
+- If you specify the MonitorProgram attribute, the agent executes the user-defined monitor program in the user-specified context. - If you specify the PidFiles attribute, the routine verifies that the process ID that is found in each listed file is running. - If you specify the MonitorProcesses attribute, the routine verifies that each listed process is running in the context of the user that you specify.

-Use any combination among these attributes (MonitorProgram, PidFiles, or MonitorProcesses) to monitor the application.
+You can use any combination of the MonitorProgram, PidFiles, or MonitorProcesses attributes to monitor the application.

-If any of the processes that are specified in either PidFiles or MonitorProcesses is determined not to be running, the monitor returns OFFLINE.
-If the process terminates ungracefully, the monitor returns OFFLINE and failover occurs.
+If this function determines that one or more of the processes that are specified in either PidFiles or MonitorProcesses are not running, it returns OFFLINE.
+If the process terminates ungracefully, the monitor returns OFFLINE, and a failover occurs.